-Day 10 is yours to spend as you choose - head to the beach to soak up the sunshine and take a dip in the warm ocean, or explore the local village on foot and meet the friendly locals.
+Day 10 is yours to spend as you choose - head to the beach to soak up the sunshine and take a dip in the warm ocean, explore the local village on foot and meet the friendly locals, or visit Durban city.

-It's an early start today as we set off south, passing through the coastal city of Durban and on to the remote Wild Coast.
+It's an early start today as we set off south, passing through the outskirts of the coastal city of Durban and onto the remote Wild Coast.
 We spend two nights at a secluded lodge in this rugged region of South Africa.

-Under the Apartheid Regime this area was an independent homeland thus development has historically been limited here, leaving many natural areas untouched.
-We see some unspoilt beaches, natural estuaries, rolling grasslands and a tapestry of traditional Xhosa villages in the Wild Coast.
+Under the Apartheid Regime, this area was an independent homeland thus development has historically been limited here, leaving many natural areas untouched.
+We see some unspoilt beaches, natural estuaries, rolling grasslands and a tapestry of traditional Xhosa villages on the Wild Coast.

-Our first stop as we enter the Garden Route is the coastal Tsitsikamma National Park, a beautiful reserve where indigenous forests meet imposing cliffs and the wild coastline.
-From Tsitsikamma we cross the suspension bridge, spanning the Storms River, walking along the dramatic coast.
+Our first stop as we enter the Garden Route is the coastal Tsitsikamma National Park, a beautiful marine reserve where indigenous forests meet imposing cliffs and the wild coastline.
+In Tsitsikamma we take a walk across the suspension bridge, spanning the Storms River, walking along the dramatic coast.

-There is so much to do in this small town - ranging from kayaking trips on the lagoon or sea and mountain biking in the forest, to visiting a local township, relaxing on the beach and shopping, among other activities.
+We stop for the night in the Storms River area.
+At Storms River, there are a number of optional activities that you can do at your own expense ranging from kayaking trips on the lagoon or sea and mountain biking in the forest to visiting a local township, relaxing on the beach and shopping, among other activities.

 Today we head for Cape Town, the last destination on our diverse South African tour.